-I have had hundreds of conversations with people who like me have gotten sick or faced something traumatic that changed their lives forever.
-I have asked each person the same 2 questions that people have asked me.
-So I thought what a perfect way to introduce myself and my why.
+As I went through my own journey to wellness I had hundreds of conversations with people who like me have gotten sick or faced something traumatic that changed their lives forever.
+I listened as they intimately shared their suffering and their victories.

 While I remember my childhood being fun I also remember from an early age thinking something was wrong with me.
 What I wouldn’t know until much later in life, is that we all feel this way.
 We all feel like we are too this or too little of that.
 The part that matters is that I thought it was something to hide, that if others knew the truth I wouldn’t have family or friends anymore.

 In my early teens, my grandfather vanished.
 Yup… vanished.
 Now I know that this is a key time where my depression took hold of me.
 At the moment all I could see was I didn’t understand what was happening, lots of sadness, and immediately I felt like he had left because of me.
 Once again, I knew I had to hide this feeling.
 Everyone around me was so sad, they would hate me if they knew it was my fault.